 Purines are natural compounds found in many foods.
 When purines are metabolised, they are broken down and their end product is uric acid.
 Therefore, reducing purine-rich foods, particularly if they are regularly consumed, may help to prevent attacks of gout.

-Reduce meat (particularly red meat such as beef, pork and lamb), seafood and poultry as these are primary sources of purines.
-Eat these foods in moderation.
-Aim to have no more than one serving of meat/fish/poultry per day, and it may be helpful to have 1-2 meat-free days each week.
-To make sure you are getting enough protein, include meat free sources of protein such as eggs, low-fat dairy products, tofu, cheese, nuts or beans with lower purine content such as haricot beans.
+Reduce red meat (particularly beef, pork and lamb), poultry meat and seafood, as these are primary sources of purines.
+Aim to have no more than one serving of any meat (including poultry) or fish per day, and it may be helpful to have 1-2 meat-free days each week.
+To make sure you are getting enough protein, include meat-free sources of protein such as eggs, low-fat dairy products, tofu, cheese, nuts or beans with lower purine content such as haricot beans.
 Evidence suggests that plant foods aren't associated with increased risk of gout, even if they have a higher purine content.

 There are certain foods that are very high in purines and should be considerably limited, if not avoided completely.
 These include: